Table of Contents

 Arrange A Domino Night

 You may find that a domino night would be popular among supporters of the charity you wish to fund raise for.
 If this is the case, you need a venue where you can serve refreshments, and tables and chairs.
-Some Of the tables will be needed for different domino games to be played.
+Some tables will be needed for different domino games to be played.
 Some will be needed for different domino games to be played.
 Refreshments can be eaten and drunk at the domino tables, but you should also have some for just refreshments.

-Funds can be raised by either charging entry, or charging for each game of dominos played.
+Funds can be raised by either charging entry, or charging for each game of Dominos played.
 Money can also be raised by selling refreshments.
 A selection of cakes and sandwiches can be on sale.
 Among animal charity supporters are many vegans, so making food items with alternatives to animal products is a good idea.
 That way, you also do not sacrifice certain animals to raise funds for others.